 If you are buying equipment or vehicles, they can be used as collateral.
 Inventory and accounts receivable (money owed your business by customers) are also used as collateral.
 During the loan process, the lender will value the asset and discount it to account for the loss of value if it must be sold quickly.
 For example, receivables valued at $100,000 might only bring 70%.

 Personal Guarantees.
 If you are starting your business, you may not have collateral.
 It's difficult to get a C&I loan without collateral, but you might be able to find a lender who will take a personal guarantee.
 You may need to pledge some personal assets.

 Co-signer.
 If all else fails, you may be able to find someone who will co-sign your C&I loan.
 This person will need to have some personal or business assets to use as collateral.

 Documents and Application.
 You will need to complete a package of documents for the loan.
 To begin with, you will need a business plan showing the amount you need, what it will be used for, and how you plan to pay it back.
-You will also need financial statements showing your past business performance and business (and maybe personal) tax returns for several years.

 How Do C&I Loans Compare With Other Business Loans?

 Commercial Real Estate (CRE) loans are for the purchase of business real estate; they are the equivalent of a mortgage loan for personal real estate.
 These loans are longer-term loans, using the real estate as collateral.